replicate/cog/docs/getting-started-own-model.md

         return output
 ```

 Put this in a file called `predict.py` and fill in the functions with your own model's setup and prediction code.
-You might want to import parts of your model from another file.
+You might need to import parts of your model from another file.

 You also need to define the inputs to your model using the `@cog.input()` decorator, as demonstrated above.
 The first argument maps to the name of the argument in the `predict()` function, and it also takes these other arguments: